Generation of minimum energy entangled states: The unitary transformation approach

 We obtain the operator $U_S$ as a change of basis between the eigenbasis of the Hamiltonian $H_0$ and a new basis obtained by applying the Gram-Schmidt orthogonalization process to the set of linearly independent vectors $\prtg{\ket{\phi},\ket{E_1},\dots,\ket{E_{N_A-1}}}$, where $\ket{\phi}$ has the form

 The rest of the basis, i.e., all the vectors $\ket{A_i B_j}$ with $i \neq j$, are left unchanged.
 By varying the state $\ket{\phi}$, a family of unitary operators is obtained.
-This procedure leads to the vectors
+This procedure, presented in detail in Appendix~\ref{sec:APPUnitaryOperatorConstruction} for a more general case, here leads to the vectors